sciabarra/AgileSites/doc/about.md

+AgileSites is a framework for Oracle WebCenter Sites that changes the rules of the game in Fatwire/Sites Development.

+It **modernises** Oracle WebCenter Site development providing a layer that introduces a lot of features allowing development in a modern, easier and agile way.

+The **inspiration** of the framework are modern and agile web frameworks like Ruby on Rails or Play!
+Framework.

+This framework is **strongly opinionated**.
+It is built based on the following assumptions, or opinions if you prefer (incidentally those opinions are very similar to those advocated by the *Agile Development Moviment*):

+- developers should work in isolation, using either a jump start kit or a local install of the product, sharing their code through a version control system
+- you _must not use_ a shared development server but you _must have_ instead a continuous integration server
+- you *need*  to write tests for every single piece of code you write, so writing tests should be very easy
+- you need a build system so you can rebuild the entire site with a single command (the one to be run on the continuous integration server)
+- being able to write your code in straight Java (leveraging Java OOP and code reuse) is much better than writing a lot of Java logic inside a JSP (losing on average 70% of the power of Java)
+- HTML should be left in the original form to be easily updated by Web Designer, that with JSP is very difficult
+- You ought to use your standard tool without needing strange plugins or special tools to edit the code
+- The code must be deployed in jars, not published.
+Dependencies in code complex and code deployment is not managed well by publishing (that is for content)
+- You should forget about publishing templates and welcome deploying your application jar (that should  NOT need restart of the application server).

+If you disagree with those *opinions* and think the traditional way of working is just fine, then maybe this framework is not for you.

+## Fair Play

+While changing all the rules of the game, it tries to play fair with Oracle Support rule.

+- The whole framework is, from the point of view of Oracle WebCenter Sites, just a standard site.
+It is a collection of JSP templates that invokes some java code deployed in a jar.
+- The modernizer layer is built on top of the existing API, so it behaves like a standard site implementation.
+- Only documented API is used for implementing the Framework.
+- It does not violate any rule written in documentation, especially caching rules (that are still 100% Sites rules) code implementing a site
+- There is a clear separation integration of the framework and the product.
+The framework is invoked by standard JSP and the output is still managed by JSP.

+As a result you need not to worry of incompatible changes would break the site, since they would affect any other site.

+The framework *is* a fully documentation-compliant website implementation.

+# What it does then?

 AgileSites is a framework for Oracle WebCenter Sites designed with the following goals in mind:

 - The framework is easy to use for development